Costa Rica Itineraries: The Land of Adventures

 Costa Rica Adventures and Accommodations

-After all that adventure, you can rest your weary head in accommodations as unique as Costa Rica itself.
+After all that adventure, you can rest your weary head in accommodations as unique as Costa Rica.
 From beachfront resorts that blend into the landscape to eco wellness lodges nestled in a canyon over hot springs to luxury tented camps built in the treetops of the rainforest, you decide how rustic or how luxurious you want your accommodations to be.
 Most choices are committed to sustainability and conservation, making Costa Rica one of the most eco-friendly destinations.

 When to Visit

-• High and dry season - Christmas to Easter
+High and dry season - Christmas to Easter

 Expect high prices, higher temperatures, and sunny days.
-On our first visit, we went in January, and we had a fair amount of rain in the rainforest but lovely weather on the coast.
+On our first visit, we visited in January, and we had a fair amount of rain in the rainforest but lovely weather on the coast.
 On our second visit in early April, we had beautiful weather in the rainforest but oppressively hot and humid weather at the beach.

-• Green season - May-July, November
+Green season - May-July, November

-• Peak Rainy season - September-October
+Peak rainy season - September-October

 Rainfall can potentially limit access to some areas and impact outdoor activities.
 We originally planned our last trip for Fall Break in October, but after digging into the weather, I decided to postpone to Spring Break due to the risk of rain limiting our vacation!